Roundtop Trail

 The Roundtop Trail is an American hiking trail in Sevier County and Blount County sections of the Great Smoky Mountains National Park.
 The trail traverses the crest of Roundtop, a 3077 ft mountain that straddles the park's northern boundary.
 This trail, which passes through a thick forest of pine and oak and provides vistas of the valleys to the north and the mountains to the south, is one of the least-used trails in the park.

 Geographic and natural information

 Roundtop is situated in the southwest corner of Sevier County and the southeast corner of Blount County, Tennessee.
-Along with Cove Mountain to the east and Rich Mountain to the west, Roundtop is one of a series of high ridges that form a "wall" that spans the park's northernwestern boundary.
+Along with Cove Mountain to the east and Rich Mountain to the west, Roundtop is one of a series of high ridges that form a "wall" that spans the park's northwestern boundary.
 The mountain overlooks Wears Valley to the northeast, Tuckaleechee Cove (Townsend) to the northwest, and the Little River Gorge to the south.
 Wear Cove Gap, which is traversed by Lyon Springs Road, divides Roundtop from Cove Mountain.
 The Townsend Y, formed by the confluence of Little River and the Middle Prong of Little River, is situated at the mountain's southwestern corner.
 Little Greenbrier is located near the Roundtop Trailhead.